aweymo-ui/remediate_pdfs/index.md

 > The following steps will guide you through how to remediate a PDF file for accessibility using Acrobat Pro, as of fall 2025.

 **Full disclosure**: I and other folks in the library are not huge fans of Acrobat as an application.
-You will find some of the semantics and architecture of the application are vague, unintuitive and overly complicated, and there is an opportunity to create in-house tools that will check and address remediation.
-That said, this will address the PDF files currently in VERSO before April 24th timeline.
+You will find some of the semantics and architecture of the application are vague, unintuitive and overly complicated.
+That said, this will address the PDF files currently in VERSO before the April 24th timeline.

 <br>